Updated May 4, 2024

 M1 Finance has instant chat, email, and a phone number to reach customer service during business hours.

-Robinhood offers email customer support and 24/7 phone support.
+Robinhood offers customer support via chat 24/7 and phone 7AM to 9PM ET.

 Promotions